< | Help Index | >

 CIO-DIO24 8 TTL outputs, 8 TTL inputs

-Install the card following the instructions provided Measurement Computing.
-You will need to run the Instacal software included with the board before it will be recognized by the Mistral software.
+Install the card or module following the instructions provided Measurement Computing.
+You will need to run the Instacal software included with the device to install the "board" before it will be recognized by the Mistral software.

 Setting Up Automation